 African Carbon Markets Initiative

-ACMI’s stated objectives include:
+ACMI’s main objectives include:

-- Growing African carbon credit retirements from roughly 16 MtCO2e in 2020 to approximately 300 MtCO2e annually by 2030, and much higher by 2050.
+- Growing African carbon credit retirements from roughly 16 MtCO2e retired in 2020 to around 300 MtCO2e per year by 2030, and far higher by 2050.

 Carbon Credits / Carbon Offsets